Albert Benjamin Simpson: Early life

-Simpson was born in Bayview, near Cavendish, Prince Edward Island, Canada, as the third son and fourth child of James Simpson, Jr. and Janet Clark.
+Simpson was born in Bayview, near Cavendish, Prince Edward Island, Canada, as the third son and fourth child of James Simpson Jr. and Janet Clark.
 Author Harold H. Simpson has gathered an extensive genealogy of Cavendish families in Cavendish: Its History, Its People.
 His research establishes the Clark family (A. B. Simpson's mother's side) as one of the founding families of Cavendish in 1790, along with the Simpson family, and he traces common ancestors between Albert B. Simpson and Lucy Maud Montgomery, the author of Anne of Green Gables.

-The young Albert was raised in a strict Calvinistic Scottish Presbyterian and Puritan tradition.
-His conversion of faith began under the ministry of Henry Grattan Guinness, a visiting evangelist from Ireland during the revival of 1859.
-Simpson spent some time in the Chatham, Ontario area, and received his theological training in Toronto at Knox College, University of Toronto.
+The young Albert was raised in a strict Calvinistic Scottish Covenanter Presbyterian tradition.
+His conversion of faith began under the ministry of Henry Grattan Guinness, a visiting evangelist from Ireland, during the revival of 1859.
+Simpson spent some time in the Chatham, Ontario, area and received his theological training in Toronto at Knox College, University of Toronto.

-Presbyterian Ministry
+Presbyterian ministry

 After graduating in 1865, Simpson was subsequently ordained in the Canada Presbyterian Church, the largest of the Presbyterian groups in Canada that merged after his departure for the United States.
 At age 21, he accepted a call to the large Knox Presbyterian Church (closed in 1971) in nearby Hamilton, Ontario.

 In December 1873, at age 30, Simpson left Canada and assumed the pulpit of the largest Presbyterian church in Louisville, Kentucky, the Chestnut Street Presbyterian Church.
 It was in Louisville that he first conceived of preaching the gospel to the common man by building a simple tabernacle for that purpose.
 Despite his success at the Chestnut Street Church, Simpson was frustrated by their reluctance to embrace this burden for wider evangelistic endeavor.

 In 1880, Simpson was called to the Thirteenth Street Presbyterian Church in New York City where he immediately began reaching out to the world with the gospel.
 In August 1881, he experienced divine healing of a heart problem.
 In October 1881, he adopted the vision of believer's baptism as a symbol of commitment and was baptized by immersion in a Baptist church.
 After discussing his change in beliefs at his church, he decided to leave it.